Al fresco dining in Kent: 12 great restaurants to try

 Location: the pretty pub garden at the Three Mariners is packed with greenery and looks out over fields and rural countryside – perfect to enjoy a cold glass of ale in the sun before your meal.

-The head chef at Rocksalt, Marcin Szelag, was a finalist in the 2016 Kent Life Food & Drink Awards, and it’s not hard to see why.
-Contemporary interiors, weekly changing menus that reflect the seasons and local producers, and an attention to detail that runs through everything it does, this restaurant is a firm favourite with customers and has received accolades left, right and centre.
+Contemporary interiors, weekly changing menus that reflect the seasons and local producers, and an attention to detail that runs through everything it does, this restaurant is a firm favourite with customers and has received accolades from many awarding bodies.

 Location: a terrace runs the length of the restaurant that is directly on the water with views of the Channel and across to Folkestone Harbour.
 This is a perfect summertime spot for a few drinks and some good food.

-One of our favourite historical pubs, the George and Dragon in Chipstead focuses on seasonal and locally sourced produce for its ever changing menus.
-Inventive dishes include a blue cheese and jalapeno venison burger with cranberry mayonnaise, dressed leaves and chips or spiced lamb cutlets with sautéed potatoes, black olives, cherry tomatoes, charred artichoke with salsa verde.
+One of our picks of historical pubs, the George and Dragon in Chipstead focuses on seasonal and locally sourced produce for its ever changing menus.
+Inventive dishes may include a wild boar and chorizo burger with applewood smoked cheese, apple sauce and chips or a plate of pan roasted river trout, fricassee of baby potato, smoked pancetta, baby peas and chervil.

 Location: the pub itself is hundreds of years old, first built in the 16th century, but has been refreshed and its garden makes for a beautiful place for a meal and drinks.

 The AA Rosette-awarded Red Sails Restaurant is part of the Faversham Creek Hotel.
-With a bar snack menu including tempting bites such as ballotine of confit rabbit leg wrapped in parma ham with carrot and sourdough croutons, you can nibble away with a drink in hand.
-Alternatively, head straight for the three course lunch menu with its varied selection of expertly created dishes.
+Gin is a huge feature of the drinks menu, with spirits from Kent, around the UK and beyond.
+Pick one to try with a G&T. Then head straight for the lunch menu with its varied selection of expertly created dishes – with three courses for only £19.95.

 Location: perched next to the Creek, there is ample outdoor seating at Red Sails, great to look out over the water.